HappyPotatoHead/projectgarden/content/AI & Deep Learning/Offline Signature Verification System.md

 description:
 ---
 >[!TIP] Source Code
->Currently cleaning up and fixing the source code!
+>Working on the source code!
+Both model training and the web application will be released!

 >[!INFO] Offline
 >Offline here means signature written with pens on paper!